Loading...

 DASA

-The Direct Admission of Students Abroad (DASA) scheme is an initiative of the Ministry of Education, Government of India, to provide quality technical education in premier Indian institutions to overseas Indian citizens and foreign nationals.
-The scheme is coordinated by Educational Consultants of India Limited (Ed.
-CIL) on behalf of the Ministry of Education.
+The Direct Admission of Students Abroad (DASA) scheme is an initiative of the Ministry of Education, Government of India, to provide quality technical education in premier Indian institutions to Foreign Nationals, Overseas Citizens of India (OCI), Persons of Indian Origin (PIO), and Non-Resident Indians (NRI).
+The scheme is coordinated by the Indian Institute of Engineering Science and Technology, Shibpur (IIEST Shibpur) on behalf of the Ministry of Education, as per the MoE order dated 25th February 2026.

-For the academic year 2026-27, the admission process under the DASA scheme will be coordinated by National Institute of Technology Calicut (NIT Calicut).
-The scheme offers admission to Undergraduate (UG) and Postgraduate (PG) Engineering, Architecture, and Planning programs in NITs, IIITs, SPAs, IIEST, and other Centrally Funded Technical Institutions (CFTIs).
+For the academic year 2026-27, the admission process under the DASA scheme will be coordinated by the Indian Institute of Engineering Science and Technology, Shibpur (IIEST Shibpur).
+The scheme offers admission to Undergraduate (UG) Engineering/Technology (B.E./B.Tech.), Architecture (B.Arch.), and Planning (B.Plan.) programs in NITs, IIEST, IIITs, SPAs, Other-GFTIs, and a few other Technical Institutes.

 DASA 2026 – Scheme Overview